Known as the ‘Oasis of the Axarquia’ La Vinuela dates back to the 18th century.

 Today, Axarquia properties for sale are popular with ex-pats and locals who want to be within easy reach of the Malaga beaches, while enjoying the countryside.

-The reservoir, that collects the waters of the River Guaro, was one of the most important constructions in the town’s modern history, which was completed in 1981.
-Some 900 hectares of land was flooded in homesteads compensated.
+The reservoir that collects the waters of the River Guaro was one of the most important constructions in the town’s modern history.

 La Vinuela, as its name suggests, still lives off the produce of the vineyards and the olive crops - most of which has been passed through the mill named Los Romanes.
 During the past 20 years tourism and the construction industry have gained importance as part of the local economic activity.

-One of the most authentic of Andalusian cities, Antequera offers stunning architecture, and is perched on the top of a valley between Cordoba, Malaga, Seville and Granada.
-Visitor attractions include the incredible limestone rock formations at El Torcal and the amazing Fuente de La Piedra, which is one of the last nesting places in Europe for the greater flamingo.
-The bullring at Antequera dates back to 1848, and was rebuilt at the beginning in 1984.
+One of the most authentic of Andalusian cities, Antequera, offers stunning architecture and is perched on the top of a valley between Cordoba, Malaga, Seville and Granada.
+Visitor attractions include the incredible limestone rock formations at El Torcal and the amazing Fuente de La Piedra, one of the last nesting places in Europe for the greater flamingo.
+The bullring at Antequera dates back to 1848 and was rebuilt in 1984.
 Take your time to explore this beautiful city.
 If you plan to drive around inland Andalusia, take a trip to Álora, Alozaina, Almogia, Colmenar, Carratraca, Jubrique and Cuevas de San Marcos.